-Werthmannstraße 1, Cologne-Hohenlind
+Werthmannstraße 1, Cologne-Hohenlind, Germany

 The traditional type of a three-nave hall church was realized by Böhm in an unusual way: The clinkered steel skeleton construction is provided with a semicircular, building-high chancel end.

 The central nave is at the ground floor level of the hospital, the outer naves and the choir at the first floor level.